Timardo/LT-3D-Importer-Exporter/README.md

 ![Converted](https://i.imgur.com/7x1chXW.png)

-In a creative inventory, find LittleTiles tab and find new premade structure called Little 3D Importer.
-You can also craft it by using recipe shown below.
+In a creative inventory, find LittleTiles tab and find a new premade structure called Little 3D Importer.
+You can also craft it by using the recipe shown below.

 ![Recipe](https://i.imgur.com/WUeV1ov.png?)